dhis2-metadata/MLS0-Malaria_Case_Surveillance_and_Foci_Investigation/docs/mal_cs_foci_tracker_design.md

 * Dashboards

 In addition, there are also seven dashboards associated with these programmes that are populated with indicators from the respective programs.
-The programmes are made to work in tandem and fulfil different aspects of the burden reduction process and malaria elimination.
+The programmes are made to work in tandem and fulfill different aspects of the burden reduction process and malaria elimination.

 ## Program structure